shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Fundamentals/02 IAM.md

 - Verify `IAM Policy` by
   - `dry-run` policy can be used to verify if there is available permission
   - `IAM Policy Simulator`
+- By default, the `AWS Billing and Cost Management` does not allow access IAM user.
+Need to grant access for each user.

 > Permission specified in cli with access key and secret overrides the IAM role permissions